hackerbay/Employee-Handbook/general/anti-harassment/README.md

 Creating displays, communications, or publications including content of a sexually offensive nature.

-Purposely misgendering people, consistently referring to someone as 'he' after repeated requests to call someone a 'she' or vice versa.
+Purposely mis-gendering people, consistently referring to someone as 'he' after repeated requests to call someone a 'she' or vice versa.

 ## Discrimination